-This article aims to provide an overview of the process of hemodialysis and peritoneal dialysis with a particular focus on how a hydraulic circuit works inside a dialysis machine.
+This article aims to provide simple general information about the process of hemodialysis and peritoneal dialysis, focusing in particular on the operation of the hydraulic circuit of a dialysis machine.

 Below is a brief summary:

 The kidneys are even parenchymatous secretory organs and together with the urinary tract form the urinary system.

 The main task of the kidneys in an unaffected individual is to maintain the correct electrolyte balance in the body and to ensure the constant purification of the blood everyday by means of their functional units, the nephrons.
 When the kidneys are no longer able to work normally (in case of renal failure), in particular when the functionality of the patient is compromised by 85-90%, it is necessary to resort to dialysis, a treatment that partially replaces their functions.

 There are two main types of dialysis treatment: